How to Rehabilitate Hamstring Injuries

-If you have heard of the PRICE guidelines, these are by far the best to follow and are used regularly within professional sport and they are adhered to still.
+If you have heard of the PRICE guidelines, these are by far the best to follow and are used regularly in the professional sport and they are adhered to still.

 P- Protection, protect the injury.
-This may mean using crutches and not placing any weight through the foot.
+This may mean using crutches and not placing any weight on the foot.
 Not moving the leg if possible.